localden/test-docfx/src/ModelContextProtocol/README.md

 Console.WriteLine(result.Content.First(c => c.Type == "text").Text);
 ```

+Note that you should pass CancellationToken objects suitable for your use case, to enable proper error handling, timeouts, etc. This example also does not paginate the tools list, which may be necessary for large tool sets.
+See the IntegrationTests project for an example of pagination, as well as examples of how to handle Prompts and Resources.

+It is also highly recommended that you pass a proper LoggerFactory instance to the factory constructor, to enable logging of MCP client operations.

-You can find samples demonstrating how to use ModelContextProtocol with an LLM SDK in the [samples](samples) directory, and also refer to the [tests](tests/ModelContextProtocol.Tests) project for more examples.
+You can find samples demonstrating how to use ModelContextProtocol with an LLM SDK in the [samples](https://github.com/modelcontextprotocol/csharp-sdk/tree/main/samples) directory, and also refer to the [tests](https://github.com/modelcontextprotocol/csharp-sdk/tree/main/tests/ModelContextProtocol.Tests) project for more examples.

 Additional examples and documentation will be added as in the near future.

-Clients can connect to any MCP server, not just ones created using this library.
+Remember you can connect to any MCP server, not just ones created using ModelContextProtocol.
 The protocol is designed to be server-agnostic, so you can use this library to connect to any compliant server.

 Tools can be exposed easily as `AIFunction` instances so that they are immediately usable with `IChatClient`s.